Interested in becoming a Ransom Note?

 What kind of commitment is the Ransom Notes?

 We spend a lot of time together (both in and out of rehearsal).
-We hold three 2-hour rehearsals a week as well as a separate sectional.
-We typically hold one big concert a quarter as well as perform at other events on and off campus.
-If we are recording a cd or preparing for ICCA (the first few weeks of January), then we may hold extra rehearsals and recording sessions.
+We hold three 2-hour rehearsals + a 1-hour separate sectional each week, and we perform at various events on and off campus throughout the year.
+We spend the first 5 days of winter break touring in Chicago (this is not mandatory, but highly encouraged and a major highlight of every year!), and we typically hold one big concert at the end of the year.
+If we are recording a CD or preparing for ICCA (typically the first few weeks of January), then we may hold extra rehearsals and recording sessions.

 That sounds like a lot...What if there are other things on campus I want to do too?

 We love to have members who are involved in other groups!
-Most of our current members are active in other groups such as University Theater, Neighborhood Schools Program, Peer Health Exchange, Greek life, tutoring / TAing, and club sports!
+Most of our current members are active in other groups such as University Theater, Greek life, Peer Health Exchange, Model UN, Debate, Neighborhood Schools Program, tutoring / TAing, and club sports!

-Feel free to contact us at firstname.lastname@example.org.
+Feel free to contact us at firstname.lastname@example.org or message us on Facebook.
 We would love to hear your questions!